sonvt1710/javascript-basics/README.md

 };
 ```

-**a.)
-Using dot notation:** This solution is useful when you know the name of the property
+**1. Using dot notation:** This solution is useful when you know the name of the property

 ```js
 object.key3 = "value3";
 ```

-**b.)
-Using square bracket notation:** This solution is useful when the name of the property is dynamically determined.
+**2. Using square bracket notation:** This solution is useful when the name of the property is dynamically determined.

 ```js
 obj["key3"] = "value3";